 It is often said that death is the only certainty in life, yet, the uncertainty of what it implies remains a mystery.
 If we are innately aware that life ends at some point, we tend to live as if we were immortal and neglect our deepest desires and needs.

 A palliative nurse recorded the most common regrets of the dying and wrote a book entitled “The Top Five Regrets of The Dying”.
 This book gives a compelling insight into what a life well-lived means.

 The most common regrets were the following:

 The first regret was “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

-This was mostly expressed by male patients, who realized that they invested the time they had poorly, and regretted missing their children’s youth because of work.
+This was mostly expressed by male patients who realized that they invested the time they had poorly.
+They regretted missing their children’s youth because of work.

 Similarly to the first regret, the patients often regretted their lack of authenticity.
 Resentment, bitterness, anger are negative effects that must be dealt with, not suppressed or ignored.

 Love, affection, comfort, laughter, are all dependent upon companionship and friendship.
 Research suggests that the key to happiness and health is a strong and authentic social network.

 The patients all realised that, after all, happiness is a choice.
-We can choose to let go of what makes us unhappy and unfulfilled, and move toward what can help us grow, evolve, improve and reach a peaceful state.
+We can choose to let go of what makes us unhappy and unfulfilled.
+We can move toward what can help us grow, evolve, improve and reach a peaceful state.